Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

    -  **Owns and initializes the `SeventvDatabaseService`**.
    -  Manages the persistent WebSocket connection to the 7TV Event Service (`events.7tv.io`).
    -  Receives notifications from `ClientSubscriptionManager` (`handleRoomSubscriptionCreated`) to send subscription messages over the WebSocket for relevant rooms/users.
-   -  Handles incoming asynchronous WebSocket messages, parsing them to update its internal state (e.g., user cosmetics, entitlements). **Uses `SeventvDatabaseService` to persist relevant state changes.**
+   -  Handles incoming asynchronous WebSocket messages, parsing them to update its internal state (e.g., user cosmetics, entitlements). **Uses `SeventvDatabaseService` (via its exposed models, when defined) to persist relevant state changes.**
    -  Provides a `Middleware` function (`getPipelineMiddleware`) to the `ServiceWorkerOrchestrator`, which registers it with the `MessageFeedProcessorPipeline`.
-This middleware accesses the manager's internal state (potentially reading from `SeventvDatabaseService`) during message processing to apply 7TV cosmetics.
+This middleware accesses the manager's internal state (potentially reading from `SeventvDatabaseService` via its models) during message processing to apply 7TV cosmetics.
    -  Subscribes to `RoomSubscriptionDestroyedEvent` on the `EventBus` to send unsubscribe messages over the WebSocket and clean up internal room-specific state.
    -  **Publishes specific state change events** (e.g., `SeventvUserStateChangedEvent`) to the `EventBus` to signal the need for cache invalidation.

 -  **`SeventvDatabaseService`:**
-   -  Manages the Dexie (IndexedDB) instance dedicated to 7TV integration data (e.g., user tokens, cosmetic settings, entitlements).
+   -  Manages the Dexie (IndexedDB) instance (`NipahTvSeventvDb`) dedicated to 7TV integration data.
    -  Instantiated and initialized by `SeventvIntegrationManager`.
-   -  Provides typed methods for accessing 7TV persistent data (e.g., `getCosmeticSetting`, `setCosmeticSetting`).
+   -  Will expose "model" instances for direct, type-safe operations on its tables when 7TV-specific data persistence is defined (e.g., `seventvDbService.userTokens.getToken()`).
    -  Encapsulates the Dexie database schema and versioning for 7TV data.

 ## Data Structures & Storage (Overview)